 2. When I was nine, I told my mom I wanted be an author.
 Aside from an adolescent dream of becoming an actress and living in New York City, the writing path has stuck with me.

-3. I was born in Canada’s ‘Paris of the prairies’—Saskatoon, Saskatchewan, but grew up mostly in Victoria, B.C.—a gorgeous city on Vancouver Island.
+3. I was born in Canada’s ‘Paris of the prairies’—Saskatoon, Saskatchewan, but grew up mostly in Victoria, B.C.—a beautiful city on Vancouver Island.

 4. I’m highly analytical and deeply empathetic, which can make for a busy brain and a very full heart.
 I nurture both with brisk walks and yoga.
-Thankfully, these same traits are also what make me a good editor.
+These same traits are also what make me a good editor.

 5. I love vintage furniture, patio gardens, and interior design.
 My home is my haven.